maxkung101/it-266-Quake_IV/README.md

 it-266-Quake_IV
 ===============
 To load this mod into Quake 4, clone this repository into your desktop.
-Then, move it into the Quake 4 folder (located in C:\Program Files (x86)\Steam\SteamApps\common\).
+Create a folder called "mymod" in your computer's Quake 4 folder (located in C:\Program Files (x86)\Steam\SteamApps\common\).
+Make a folder named "def" in your "mymod" folder.
+Then, move all the files from the cloned repository into that "def" folder.

 About Quake IV
 ==============